uswitch/ustyle/README.md

 ## Development

-To preview changes that you make to uStyle's components and documentation, just run
+To preview changes that you make to uStyle's components and documentation, run:

-    $ npm install && npm start
+    $ npm start

 This will run the [Grunt](http://gruntjs.com/) default task that builds uStyle, then starts a [Browsersync](https://www.browsersync.io/) server at http://localhost:3000.
 Changes that you make are live-reloaded in your browser.